Printed corrugated egg cartons compared with neutral molded fiber cartons and material swatches

 Commodity eggs will continue to use traditional molded fiber for its cost advantage.
 But for any brand that views packaging as a strategic asset, corrugated cardboard is becoming the standard expectation.

-Evaluate corrugated cardboard cartons for your brand by browsing formats on our Products page and requesting samples to compare the material in hand.
-When you are ready to explore a project, get a quote with your specifications and volume requirements.
+Evaluate corrugated cardboard cartons for your brand by browsing formats in the egg carton collection and requesting samples to compare the material in hand.
+If you need retailer documentation or packing-line review, use Quality & Compliance and Machine Compatibility before you get a quote.

 MaterialsProduct GuidePackaging Strategy